 ABET, Inc., the recognized accreditor for college and university programs in applied science, computing, engineering, and technology, is a federation of 28 professional and technical societies representing these fields.
 Among the most respected accreditation organizations in the U.S., ABET has provided leadership and quality assurance in higher education for over 75 years.

-In 1970, the Department of Civil and Environmental Engineering (CEE) at Tennessee Technological University (TTU) received its first accreditation of the Civil Engineering program by ABET.
-Since then, the Civil Engineering Program has maintained its ABET accredited status continuously.
+In 1970, the Bachelor of Science in Civil Engineering (BSCE) degree program at Tennessee Technological University (TTU) received its first accreditation by ABET.
+Since then, the BSCE has maintained its ABET accredited status continuously.
 The most recent ABET visit occurred Fall 2008.

 The current CEE Department at TTU was established in 1928 as a two-year program in Civil Engineering.
 The third year was added in 1931 and the fourth year in 1932.
 In 1949, the School of Engineering was instituted with Civil Engineering as one of the five departments.
 The M.S. degree program in the Department was initiated in 1967, with the first graduate degree conferred in 1969.
 In 1987, the first Ph.D. with an emphasis in Civil Engineering was conferred.
 In the fall semester of 1993, the "Environmental Engineering" extension was added to the departmental name and the Department was renamed as the Department of Civil and Environmental Engineering.

 The Department has grown continually in student population over the last 60 years.
 It started with an undergraduate enrollment of fewer than 50 students.
 By 1964 the enrollment stood at 100.
 It increased continually over the subsequent years, and in 1994 the enrollment in the program for the first time reached 300.
-Since then, it has fluctuated around 250.
-For the Fall 2009 semester the enrollment was 294 students.
+For the Fall 2013 semester the enrollment was 316 students.

-The Civil and Environmental Engineering Department is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The Department of Civil and Environmental Engineering Bachelor of Science in Civil Engineering (BSCE) program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 Accredited continuously since 1970.